HCTC: Information for Tax Professionals

 For the 2012 tax year, candidates for the HCTC can claim 72.5% of their payments for qualified health insurance premiums.
 Individuals receive an HCTC Eligibility Kit in the mail if they meet candidate requirements.
 We need your help to make sure they know about and understand how to claim the HCTC.
 Start by asking the individuals if, during any part of the tax year, they were:

-If the answer to any of these questions is "yes," and if the individuals are enrolled in a qualified health plan, it would be beneficial to review the HCTC eligibility requirements in detail with them to determine if they can claim this valuable tax credit.
+If the answer to any of these questions is "yes," and if the individuals are enrolled in a qualified health plan, it would be beneficial to review the requirements listed on the HCTC Eligibility Requirements and How to Receive the HCTC page in detail with them to determine if they can claim this valuable tax credit.

 Important Information Regarding the Medical Loss Ratio (MLR) Rebate